Trillium (Wood Lily)

 M6814

 Three broad leaves mottled with silver support a single, upright yellow-green flower—elegant, understated, and woodland-ready.
-Thrives in humus-rich shade with steady moisture.
+Trillium Luteum thrives in humus-rich shade with steady moisture.
 Plant once and let nature do the rest.

 An ideal perennial for quiet corners beneath deciduous canopies.
 Trillium Luteum also has been awarded the RHS Award of Garden Merit.